Evelina Children's Hospital and Great Ormond Street Hospital

 Chelsea Community Hospital School

-Starting in July 2016, with a summer holiday programme, Denise has worked one day a week at the Collingham Child and Family Centre (part of Chelsea Community Hospital School).
+Starting with a summer holiday programme, Denise has worked one day a week at Chelsea Community Hospital School.
 This “is an NHS residential (inpatient) service for children under 13s with complex mental health problems.”

-Both the hospital and ourselves are keen to obtain funding to extend this work.
+Both the hospital and ourselves are keen to obtain funding to extend this work after a succesful pilot.